Blog

 After a bicycle accident, pursuing a claim can feel like a second battle while you’re trying to heal.
 You might face tight deadlines, uncooperative insurance adjusters, and a confusing legal system.
 These hurdles are common, but you don’t have to clear them on your own.
 An experienced attorney can guide you through each challenge, protecting your rights and working to secure the compensation you need to recover.
 Whether you’re in Clermont, Ocala, or The Villages, having a legal advocate on your side makes a significant difference in managing these complexities and focusing on your well-being.

-Meeting Deadlines and Preserving Evidence
+Strict Deadlines and Disappearing Evidence

 Time is a critical factor after a bicycle accident.
 In Florida, you generally have only two years from the date of the accident to file a personal injury lawsuit.
 This is known as the statute of limitations, and if you miss this deadline, you could lose your right to seek compensation forever.
 Acting quickly is also essential for preserving crucial evidence.
 Things like traffic camera footage, witness memories, and photos of the scene can be lost over time.
 A bicycle accident lawyer can immediately take steps to secure this evidence, building a strong foundation for your claim before anything disappears.